ai4protein/Pro-FSFP/README.md

 ## Config file
 The config file `fsfp/config.json` defines the paths of model checkpoints, input and output.

+## Full dataset
+The full proteingym data that contains 87 datasets can be found at https://drive.google.com/drive/my-drive

 ## Data preprocessing
 The datasets of ProteinGym should be put under `data/substitutions/`.
 Run `python preprocess.py -s` to preprocess the raw datasets and pack them to `data/merged.pkl`.